NareshDigra/Insurance-Cost-Prediction/README.md

 # Insurane-Cost-Prediction
 <h1>Features:</h1>
-<h3>Allows users to input their age, gender, BMI, number of children, smoking status, and region.
+Allows users to input their age, gender, BMI, number of children, smoking status, and region.
 Predicts insurance costs using a pre-trained machine learning model.
 Provides real-time predictions for insurance costs.
 Technologies Used: Python Tkinter (for GUI) Machine Learning (for prediction)
 Insurance Cost Prediction
 This project is a simple GUI application built using Python's Tkinter library for predicting insurance costs based on user-provided data.
-It utilizes a machine learning model trained on insurance data to make predictions.</h3>
+It utilizes a machine learning model trained on insurance data to make predictions.

 <h1>Features:</h1>